SSH

 remove with:

-ED25519 host key for fram.sigma2.no has changed and you have requested strict checking.
+ED25519 host key for saga.sigma2.no has changed and you have requested strict checking.

 Host key verification failed.

-It may be frightening at first but, generally, it just means the SSH Keys from the server have changed and this is common after a system upgrade (so, take a look at our OpsLog page to check if that was the case: https://opslog.sigma2.no/).
+It may be frightening at first, but it usually means that the SSH Keys from the server have changed, which is common after a system upgrade (so, take a look at our OpsLog for more information).

 The number at the end indicates where the problem lies.

-After following the steps above, try to log in again and accept the new fingerprint (if you want to make sure it is the correct one, check this page).
+After completing the steps above, try logging in again and accept the new fingerprint (to verify it is the correct one, see this page).

 References